pmglab/KGGSEE/doc/source/detailed_document.rst

 Customized gene sets for enrichment tests can be specified by ``--geneset-file``.
 Please refer to ``resources/*.symbols.gmt.gz`` under the KGGSEE directory for file formats.

-Expression files should be tab or comma-delimitated.
+Expression files should be tab-delimitated.
 The first column is gene/transcript IDs.
 The IDs should be Ensembl gene IDs, Ensembl transcript IDs, or HGNC symbols.
 The version of Ensembl IDs will be trimmed by KGGSEE.
 For transcript-level expression profile,  a transcript label should be an Ensembl transcript ID and an ID of another type joint by ``:``.
 Headers of the same tissue must have the same prefix.
 Headers of mean values must end with ``.mean``.
-Headers of standard errors must end with ``.SE``.
-All standard error values must be positive.
-The following columns are means and standard errors of expression levels of genes or transcripts in multiple tissues.
+Headers of SEs must end with ``.SE``.
+All SE values must be positive.
+The following columns are means and SEs of expression levels of genes or transcripts in multiple tissues.
 A gene-level expression file looks like this:

 .. _expression_file: